Ultimate things to see in Yellowstone National Park

 Yellowstone National Park was the first National Park in the United States and the world.
 It is most famous for its geothermal activity and especially Old Faithful Geyser.
 Half of the world´s geothermal features are here in Yellowstone, which is located over the Yellowstone Caldera, considered the largest supervolcano on the continent.
 Yellowstone National Park not only has geothermal features but also has lakes, canyons, rivers, and mountain ranges.
 Its name is coming from ´Roche Jaune´, the name given by French trappers to the Yellowstone River.
 Later, this French name was translated into Yellow Stone.

 During our visit, we were amazed by the size of the park.
 It spans 3 states, although it is mainly located in Wyoming.
-You have to be aware that there will be a lot of driving when visiting the park.
+You have to be aware that there will be a lot of driving when visiting it.

 Here we share our top things to do while visiting Yellowstone National Park